 Ultimate Road to Hana Packing List

-If you’re visiting Maui, the Road to Hana must be on the top of your list.
+If you’re visiting Maui, Hawaii, the Road to Hana must be on the top of your list.
 From going under waterfalls, hiking lush jungles, and enjoying the sand between your toes, you will have the ultimate day trip ahead of you.
 In the article, I have put together the ultimate Road to Hana packing list for your trip!

 Road to Hana Packing List